Matus-Dubrava/file_scanner/README.md

     -   add option to `touch` multiple files
     -   add `touch` dir, it should recursively touch all files within that dir that are currently tracked
     -   remove the extra check for parent files from `touch` method, we are already performing the same check in cli, therefore we should just put some assertions there instead
+    -   update `rm` to not delete files that are not tracked by `mdm`
+    -   add `commit` argument to functions that perform database operations so that they can optionally commit changes
+    -   add `--debug` flag to control printing of trackeback to stderr